eric-orozco/next-map/DEPLOYMENT.md

 - Deploy with full SSR, API routes, and optimizations
 - Give you a production URL

+## 📋 Vercel Plan Compatibility

+**Free Plan (Hobby):**

+- Single region deployment (automatically assigned by Vercel)
+- No multi-region configuration allowed
+- Perfect for development and small production apps

+**Pro/Enterprise Plans:**

+- Multi-region deployment support
+- Custom region configuration via `vercel.json`
+- Lower latency for global users

+The project is configured to work with the free plan by default.

 ## 🔧 GitHub Actions Integration (Optional)

 For automatic deployments on every push, set up GitHub secrets: